Topics of plans for the section "Knowledge"

 b) theoretical (hypothesis, systematization, generalization, modeling).

-5) Specificity of social knowledge.
+5) The specifics of social cognition.

 2